jjstrydom/disaster-response-pipelines/README.md

 - flask

 ## Dataset
+Dataset is built from `disaster_categories.csv` and `disaster_messages.csv` included in the repo in the `data` folder.

 ## Files

-#### LICENSE
+- `app/run.py`: Main program to run the dashboard.
+- `data/process_data.py`: Script that performs ETL on the data.
+- `models/train_classifier.py`: Script that performs model training.
-- MIT.
+- `LICENSE`: MIT.
 Read for information on re-use and sharing.
 Usage of this software, analysis or anything else in this repository is subject to the license.

-#### README.md
-- This file.
+- `README.md`: This file.